rostislav-matveev/FvwmPy/README.md

   `m.<log_fcn>(message_string, *arguments)`

   and use `message_string.format(*arguments)` formatting paradigm.
-  Logging is directed to *stderr*.
+  Logging messages are directed to *stderr*.
 For the module *stderr*-stream will be the same as for FVWM.
 Logging functions print the severity level followed by the alias of the module followed by the formatted message.
+The behaviour of these functions is affected by the value of `m.logginglevel`.
+Only messages with severity not less then `m.logginglevel` will be printed.

 - **`m.sendmessage(msg, context_window=None, finished=False)`**